anto31ad/experimental-api/README.md

 # Experimental API

-## Purpose and goals

 This is the graduation project for my Bachelor degree.

-The long term goal of the project is to create an API framework with the following features:
+The goal of the project is to create a system that makes it easy to manage and test multiple AI models served through the Internet.

-- ease in plugging ML systems
-- ability to serve ML systems over the web
-- secure communication between the system and the user
-- anomaly detection in API traffic
-- ability to monitor status of the service

 ---